 Applicants to the School of Rehabilitation Science must satisfy the following residency qualifications:

-2. Other applicants must be Canadian citizens or landed immigrants, and be residents of the Province of Saskatchewan or of the Yukon, Northwest or Nunavut Territories.
-For information regarding residency requirements, please visit the School of Rehabilitation Science's website or contact the Academic Program Assistant.
+2. Other applicants must be Canadian citizens or landed immigrants AND be residents of the Province of Saskatchewan or of the Yukon, Northwest or Nunavut Territories.
+The deadline for receipt of applications and all supporting documents is December 15.

 Selection for admission is based upon academic assessment (i.e. admission average) and non-academic assessment (ie: CASPer®/personal statement).
 The minimum admission average that will be accepted is 75%.
 The admission average is a weighted average calculated using a minimum of 60 credit units.
 The most recent credit units at the time of application are used.